-- Any plan sponsored by a member of the controlled group2 had a funding target attainment percentage (FTAP) below 80%; - Any controlled group member failed to make a required contribution to a plan within 10 days after its due date and such failure met the conditions for imposition of a lien under ERISA Section 303(k) or Internal Revenue Code Section 430(k)3; or - Any plan maintained by a controlled group member has been granted a minimum funding waiver totaling in excess of \$1 million, any portion of which is still outstanding.
+- Any plan sponsored by a member of the controlled group2 had a funding target attainment percentage (FTAP), determined without regard to the MAP-213 discount rate stabilization rules, below 80%; - Any controlled group member failed to make a required contribution to a plan within 10 days after its due date and such failure met the conditions for imposition of a lien under ERISA Section 303(k) or Internal Revenue Code Section 430(k)4; or - Any plan maintained by a controlled group member has been granted a minimum funding waiver totaling in excess of \$1 million, any portion of which is still outstanding.

-PBGC waives reporting if aggregate underfunding is less than \$15 million, so small plans, in practice, are not required to report.
+PBGC waives reporting if aggregate underfunding is less than \$15 million, so small plans, in practice, are not required to report5.